-In this session of The Engineering Career Coach Podcast, I provide seven strategies that can help you become a better networker, if you apply them.
+In this session of The Engineering Career Coach Podcast, I provide seven strategies that can help you become a better networker and building better relationships, if you apply them.

 This episode is the fifth part in the seven part series of the recently released updated and expanded edition of my Engineer Your Own Success book.

 “The successful networkers I know, the ones receiving tons of referrals and feeling truly happy about themselves, put the other person’s needs ahead of their own.” ~ Bob Burg

 In the Take Action Today segment of the show, my co-host Chris Knutson will interview Dr. Zach Schaefer who will give you a sneak peak of his upcoming talk at the Engineering Career Success Summit.

 Listen to this session and learn the importance of networking along with details on these seven strategies that will help you improve your networking skills including: